CamSmith1/petshopcrm/README.md

    npm install
    ```

+3. Create a Supabase project and run the schema SQL:
+   - Create a new Supabase project
+   - Run the SQL script in `backend/models/supabase/schema.sql` to set up the database schema

-3. Create a `.env` file based on `.env.example` and update with your values.
+4. Create a `.env` file based on `.env.example` and update with your Supabase values.

-4. Start the development server:
+5. Start the development server:
    ```
    npm run dev
    ```